migaku-official/Migaku-Japanese-Addon/.github/CONTRIBUTING.md

-# Contributing to the MIA Japanese Addon
+# Contributing to the Migaku Japanese Addon

 ## Important checks
   - Before create any pull requests, please open a issue explaining the situation